MercurialMune/Bikes/README.md

-##### DJANGO FIXTURES
+#### DJANGO FIXTURES
-A fixture for prepopulating your bikes model, for all bikes sold in Kenya.
-Granted, the list is not complete, so if you are with it, please contribute to add more makes and models
+A fixture for prepopulating your django models.
+Granted, the lists are not complete, so if you are with it, please contribute to update or add more data.

+###### Usage
 So you have a model like this?
 ```python
 from django.db import models